Factbox - Turkey's Van Province

-More than 260 people were killed and at least 1,300 injured in Sunday's earthquake in southeast Turkey's Van Province.
+Up to 1,000 people were killed in an earthquake in southeast Turkey's Van Province on Sunday.

-The quake struck the city of Van and the town of Ercis, some 100 km (60 miles) to the north, in Turkey's Kurdish heartland, a hotbed of activity for Kurdish Workers Party (PKK) rebels.
-A PKK attack killed 24 Turkish soldiers in Hakkari, south of Van city, on October 19.

 THE PROVINCE:

-* Van is in southeast Turkey, between Lake Van and the Iranian border.
+* Van is in eastern Turkey, between Lake Van and the Iranian border.
 The province has a population of just over a million.

-* It is a stock-raising and farming area, specialising in horses, and produces grain, fruit and vegetables.
+* It is a stock-raising area, specialising in horses.
+Grains, fruits, and vegetables are grown.

 THE CITY: